JanssenProject/jans/docs/casa/plugins/cert-authn.md

 This step is required only if account onboarding via certificate attributes is desired or if you want to authenticate users by presenting a certificate alone (no username).

 Note these instructions apply for VM-based installations.
-On containers-based environments, please open a github discussion or a support ticket.
+On containers-based environments, please open a Github discussion or a support ticket.

 1. Download file `https://maven.jans.io/maven/io/jans/jans-scim-model/replace-janssen-version/jans-scim-model-replace-janssen-version.jar` and place it in your server under `/opt/jans/jetty/jans-auth/custom/libs`